viperproject/prusti-assistant/README.md

 * [Java Runtime Environment (or JDK), 64 bit](https://www.java.com/en/download/)
 * [Rustup](https://rustup.rs/)
-* Rust's toolchain version `nightly-2018-06-27`, which can be installed with the command `rustup install nightly-2018-06-27`
+* Rust's toolchain version `nightly-2018-06-27`, which can be installed from the terminal with the command `rustup install nightly-2018-06-27`
 * Only for Windows: [Visual C++ Build Tools 2015](https://go.microsoft.com/fwlink/?LinkId=691126)